singhshubham98/bug-tracker/README.md

 import BugReporter from "ui-bug-tracker";

-// pass server endpoint where you need to store the bug report const report = new BugReporter("https://your-api-endpoint.com/report");
+// pass server endpoint where you need to store the bug report const report = new BugReporter("https://your-api-endpoint.com/report", window, {
+  platform: "react",
+});

 // Set up the error listener when the script loads const cleanupErrorListener = bugReporter.setupErrorListener();